hamzas4011/nintendogame/README.md

 ---

 ## 🌟 About the Project
-This fullstack project was created for the course **Webutvikling 3** in collaboration with my classmate, **Fazal**.
-The application is a website featuring a collection of Nintendo games, allowing users to interact with the games through various features.
+This fullstack project was created during the course **Webutvikling 3** as part of my bachelor's degree program.
+In collaboration with my classmate, **Fazal**, we developed a website featuring a collection of Nintendo games, allowing users to interact with the games through various features.

 ### Key Features:
 - 🎮 **Game List:** Browse and explore Nintendo games with detailed information.